kennethli319/kennethli319.github.io/index.md

 #### NLP Consultant @ The Hong Kong Polytechnic University (Sep 2020 – May 2023)

-- Led the creation of a grammatical error correction system, adopting the Grammarly Gector model (with BERT, RoBERTa) as the core structure.
+- Led the creation of a grammatical error correction system, adopting the Grammarly Gector model (with BERT, RoBERTa) as the core structure
-- Provided pivotal technical leadership in refining the grammatical error correction (GEC) system, orchestrating the seamless integration of rule-based and neural network-based methodologies to enhance system efficiency and performance.
+- Provided pivotal technical leadership in refining the grammatical error correction (GEC) system, orchestrating the seamless integration of rule-based and neural network-based methodologies to enhance system efficiency and performance
-- Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system's capabilities.
+- Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system’s capabilities.
-- Provided reference materials with LLM (MPT-7B) and Retrieval-Augmented Generation (RAG)
+- Explored providing reference material with LLM (MPT-7B) and Retrieval-Augmented Generation (RAG)
+- Optimize model with in-domain-data and model architecture (e.g. additional tags, vocabulary size)

 #### Research Assistant @ City University of Hong Kong (Jul 2018 - Sep 2018)